 - Strainer nut, rubber gasket and friction gasket: These parts work in unison to create a secure seal between your strainer flange and P-trap.
 Plumber’s putty is typically used to keep these pieces in place.

 Save money and tackle your next sink installation or repair job with fixtures, fittings and sink parts from The Home Depot.
+You'll find everything you need on The Home Depot Mobile App.
 Whether you’re a first-time DIY-novice or you’re a plumbing pro, we’ve got the hardware, accessories and tools you need to get any job done right.